 More so in stable conditions and laminar flow, air streams can establish which pass smoothly over high and steep cliff faces and hills such that close too underneath is an almost windless area.
 Recognising cloud formation as key to stable or unstable conditions and topography is key to avoiding this type of situation.
-More so in stable conditions and laminar flow, air streams can establish which pass smoothly over high cliff faces and hills such that close too underneath is an almost windless area.

-Even in unstable conditions, wind can 'pile up' in front of cliff or steep hill and thus be stationary =no wind.
+Even in unstable conditions, wind can 'pile up' in front of a cliff or steep hill and thus be stationary =no wind.
 Have you seen documentary movie clips of salmon fish swimming upstream in swift rivers to spawn?
 The fish 'parks' behind an obstruction in the water current, where there is a stationary area it can rest and not have to swim against current.
-In reverse, wind off the land 'skips' over the area close-in with confused eddies or a 'suction'.
+In reverse, wind off the land 'skips' over the area closein with confused eddies or a 'suction'.
 Moonlight head, some 20 miles west of Cape Otway is a notorious parking lot with many yachts having to 'park' up to a half day watching others sail past.
 The land behind rises smoothly which aids the laminar flow to establish smooth streamlines over the cliff.
 The coast westwards has many such cliff faces almost vertical and with similar reputations.